 We believe that equality and diversity in the workplace not only benefits individual employees but enables us to better reflect the world around us, enhances our connection with our audiences, deepens our links to the community within which we work and contributes immeasurably to the success of our organisation as a whole.

-This policy sits within the Gate Theatre’s Employees Handbook and will be reviewed and updated to reflect changes in the law, best practice and other relevant factors.
+This policy sits within the Gate Theatre’s Employees Handbook and is reviewed and updated to reflect changes in the law, best practice and other relevant factors.

 In order to move toward gender equality and greater diversity across the organisation, we commit to: